Qattus iswed

 What sizes are available?

-Sizes are determined together with the collector and depend on the image and its context.
-Standard formats start at 40 × 60 cm and go up to 100 × 150 cm, including large-format options suited to statement walls.
-For specific spaces or multi-piece installations, custom sizing can be discussed.
+Standard formats run from 20 × 30 cm up to 100 × 150 cm, including large-format options suited to statement walls.
+Custom sizing and multi-piece installations can also be discussed.

 Are the prints limited edition?